 Point Therapeutics, Inc. (acquired by Midatech Pharma USA, Inc.) terminated the development of BXCL701 after an interim analysis of the two Phase 3 trials showed that the primary and secondary efficacy endpoints would not be met in non-small cell lung cancer, or NSCLC.
-In the BXCL701 combination trial with docetaxel, the BXCL701 arm of the study showed higher patient mortality than the placebo arm, which caused the FDA to place Point Therapeutics, Inc. IND for BXCL701 on clinical hold.
+In the BXCL701 combination trial with docetaxel, the BXCL701 arm of the study showed higher patient mortality than the placebo arm, which caused the FDA to place Point Therapeutics, Inc. IND for BXCL701 on clinical hold on May 21, 2007, which remained in place at the time Point Therapeutics ceased development of Talabostat.
 We undertook a complete analysis of the clinical data of both Phase 3 trials and concluded that BXCL701 did not contribute to the excess mortality results.
 Rather, we attributed the observed mortality to a statistical imbalance in the randomization of subjects with more advanced disease in the BXCL701 arm.
 The second NSCLC study, in combination with pemetrexed, conducted in a similar patient population and often in the same clinical site as the BXCL701 combination trial with docetaxel, did not show the same excess mortality.
 We shared our analysis with the FDA in a pre-IND meeting and in a follow-up type C meeting, who acknowledged our conclusion but indicated the data available could not rule out potential safety issues.
 However, the agency stated that our plan to initiate clinical trials with BXCL701 appeared reasonable and that it has no objection to our approach to combine BXCL701 with checkpoint inhibitors.
+As a result, we do not believe that the FDA's clinical hold on Point Therapeutics' IND will affect our proposed plans.